 You can resume light activity the next day but heavy lifting should be avoided for a few weeks.
 Thus, if you have young children, you may want extra help during this time.
 Depending on how strenuous your job is, you may be able to return to work within 1-3 weeks.

 Recovery from lower eyelid surgery is often much longer than from upper eyelids, and patients tend to have more prolonged swelling, tearing, and redness to the eyes.
 This is usually gone by 6 weeks.
 Any scarring is confined to natural creases on the eyelids or hidden by the lashes, and the end results are long-lasting.
 Your scars will take 6 months to 1 year to soften and fade.

 As with any surgery, there are risks.
 These include the normal surgical risks of infection, scarring, delayed wound healing, bruising, or bleeding.
 Complications specific to this surgery are asymmetry, numb skin, changes in vision (VERY rare), dry/teary eyes, eyelid droop, inability to close eyes completely (lagophthalmos), changes in eye shape, and prolonged redness or swelling.
+Smoking, diabetes, high blood pressure, and thyroid problems are some of the conditions that can increase the risks during eyelid surgery.
+Also, if you have a lot of allergies that affect your eyes or you suffer from "dry eye" or any other eye problems, your recovery may be more prolonged.
 However, all risks in this procedure are rare.
 They will all be discussed further during your consultation.